GIJack/harbor-wave/README.md

 harbor-wave
 =============

 STATUS: early-alpha.
-All commands now implemented. --use-dns switch is not implemented yet, everything else should work.
+All commands now implemented. --use-dns is half implented.
+It works with spawn, but not destroy

 As of such, API, and switches/subcommands are NOT stable yet.
 Please check them after every pull